mawds/r-programming-intro/_episodes/01-recap.md

 > > ![](../fig/01-tests.png)
 > >
 > > If your directories do not look like this, _please_ use your red sticky to get help from one of the helpers.
+> >
+> > When you create a new project R Studio should set your working directory to the project's directory.
+The current working directory is shown in grey above the console.
+If this is not the case please get help from one of the helpers.
+> >
 > {: .solution}
 {: .challenge}